Skip to main content

 }

-Common JSONPath expressions:
+Common path expressions:

 • $ — root object

-• $.field — direct field access
+• $.field or field — direct field access

-• $.parent.child — nested field
+• $.parent.child or parent.child — nested field

 • $[0] — first array element